 - ongoing administration costs of an organisation associated with a project - infrastructure projects and projects involving the purchase of non-art product assets, such as the purchase, renovation or maintenance of a building, purchase of computers - heritage activities such as conservation of, or signage at, heritage sites.
-Arts projects located at heritage sites are eligible - research projects that do not result in an arts and culture outcome - the design, development or installation of war memorials - components of projects that have been funded by state or territory governments - event management - reoccurring activities (projects or activities held every year), except where the applicant can demonstrate that funds will be used to either enhance an eligible project or activity, or include a component which commemorates a significant military anniversary - devolved grants (a grant requested by an applicant with the purpose of distributing grants to other parties) - digitising art, photography or historical document collections exclusively for the purpose of digital preservation is ineligible, except where the digitisation of historical documents will ensure audience access and participation as a component of a broader arts and culture project.
+Arts projects located at heritage sites are eligible - research projects that do not result in an arts and culture outcome - the design, development or installation of war memorials - components of projects that have been funded by state or territory governments - international travel costs, either for an overseas artist to travel to Australia or a local artist or arts worker to travel overseas - event management - reoccurring activities (projects or activities held every year), except where the applicant can demonstrate that funds will be used to either enhance an eligible project or activity, or include a component which commemorates a significant military anniversary - devolved grants (a grant requested by an applicant with the purpose of distributing grants to other parties) - digitising art, photography or historical document collections exclusively for the purpose of digital preservation is ineligible, except where the digitisation of historical documents will ensure audience access and participation as a component of a broader arts and culture project.